Making Your Indonesia Electronic Customs Declaration (e-CD)

 It’s easy to pay the Bali Tourist Tax online in advance of your trip.

-How to Complete the e-CD Customs Declaration Form
+How to Complete a Customs Declaration for Indonesia

-Previously, the Customs Declaration Form for Indonesia was a physical paper document that was handed to passengers on the plane.
-Indonesia has now streamlined the process with an online e-CD service.
+Previously, the Customs Declaration form for Indonesia was a physical paper document that was handed to passengers on the plane.
+Indonesia has now streamlined the process with the Arrival Card, an online form that combines a health and customs questionnaire.

-Conveniently, you can complete your Customs Declaration Form when you apply for an Indonesian visa through this website.
+Conveniently, you can complete your Arrival Card Form when you apply for an Indonesian visa through this website.

-When you’re at the payment stage of the Indonesia visa application form, simply check the box “Add Indonesia Electronic Customs Declaration”.
+When you’re at the payment stage of the Indonesia visa application form, simply check the box “Add Arrival Card”.
 The cost of this additional service is just 39 USD.

-How long does it take to get an e-CD form?
+How long does it take to get an e-CD form (Arrival Card)?

-If you apply for your e-CD declaration through this site with your Indonesia visa application, the general turnaround time is 2 business days.
+If you apply for your Arrival Card declaration through this site with your Indonesia visa application, you’ll get a decision within 1 to 2 business days.

 If you need your form quickly, there’s a 1-hour priority service available.
 Simply select this option when you start the application.

-By selecting embassy registration on your form, you can receive travel updates and advice for your trip to Indonesia.
-In addition, you can be easily contacted and/located if there’s an emergency.
+Simply select this option when completing your Arrival Card with us to receive travel updates and advice for your trip to Indonesia.
+You can be easily contacted if there’s an emergency.

 What Do I Need to Declare on the e-CD Customs Declaration Form?

-Travelers must declare the following items at Indonesia customs:
+You must declare the following items at Indonesian customs:

-Concealment of prohibited goods or false declarations will be prosecuted per Indonesian law.
-Goods that do not get Indonesia’s customs clearance may be confiscated.
+Concealment of prohibited goods or false declarations will be prosecuted under Indonesian law.
+Goods that do not clear Indonesia’s customs clearance may be confiscated.

 What Cannot Be Brought into Indonesia?

-Some items are completely prohibited in Indonesia, while others are prohibited without a special license.
+Some items are completely prohibited in Indonesia, while others are are only permitted if you hold a special license.

 Prohibited goods in Indonesia